Review

 worst maritime disaster.
 The reason it was accepted involves the Japanese

-had left Rabaul on a ship.
-This fact is supported by the same document that
+that the men had left Rabaul on a ship.
+This fact is supported by the same

-Gamble uses to support his case for the acceptance of the official excuse of
+document that Gamble uses to support his case for the acceptance of the

-incompetence by the Japanese Prisoner of War Information Bureau:
+official excuse of incompetence by the Japanese Prisoner of War Information

 10.